Janiczek/elmid/README.md

 A CLI filesystem watcher that runs `elm make` automatically and gives you the errors grouped by files, in a collapsible format.

+> :warning: Linux only, for now.
+See [issue #1](https://github.com/Janiczek/elmid/issues/1) for details.

 ![elmid in action](https://github.com/Janiczek/elmid/raw/main/doc/elmid.gif)

 ## Usage